jarelllama/Blocklist-Checker/README.md

 ### Processing time

 Time taken in seconds to download the blocklist and generate the report.
+Includes time taken to download